CHTC/chtc-website-source/hpc-overview.md

 - `int` consists of two compute nodes is intended for short and immediate interactive testing on a single node (up to 16 CPUs, 64 GB RAM).
-Jobs submitted to this partition can run for up to 30 minutes.
+Jobs submitted to this partition can run for up to 1 hour.

 - `pre` (i.e. pre-emptable) is an under-layed partition encompassing all HPC compute nodes.
 This partiton is intended for more immediate turn-around of shorter and somewhat